alexteghipco/brainSurfer/README.md

 *A workspace for overlays*
 - A dedicated overlay workspace allows for quick duplication, reloading, deleting, and saving of overlays *see buttons below list of overlays in the 'select an overlay' menu*

-*Apply value-based and p-value thresholds*
+*Stack value-based and p-value thresholds*
 - A p-value map can be loaded and associated with the current overlay.
 Two different thresholds can then be applied. *see threshold overlay menu*

 *Apply cluster thresholds*